 Everything we know about the PlayStation 5

-Sony’s next-generation gaming console, the PlayStation 5, is set to launch later this year, but we still haven’t had a full reveal.
-Here, New Atlas rounds up everything we know and don’t know about the PS5’s hardware, games, controllers, features and services.
+Sony’s next-generation gaming console, the PlayStation 5, is almost here.
+New Atlas rounds up everything we know about the PS5’s hardware, games, controllers, features and services.

 - What: Sony’s fifth generation games console

 - Release date:

 - November 12, 2020 (US, Canada, Japan, Mexico, Australia, New Zealand, South Korea)

 - November 19, 2020 (rest of the world)

 - Standard – includes Ultra HD Blu-ray slot, uses 100-GB optical discs for games

 - Digital Edition – no disc slot, game downloads only, slimmer profile

 - Price (US$):